visgl/loaders.gl/docs/modules/wms/api-reference/wms-service.md

   // Check capabilities
 ```

-It is also possible to just generate URLs allowing the app to perform fetching and parsing:
+It is also possible to just use the WMS service to generate URLs.
+This allowing the application to perform its own and parsing:
 ```typescript
   const wmsService = new WMSService({url: WMS_SERVICE_URL});
   const getMapUrl = await wmsService.getMapURL({